simongonzalezdc/kyanite.sh/internal/plugins/README.md

 ## License

-Plugins are licensed separately from the main LyricForge application.
+Plugins are licensed separately from the main noise.sh application.
 Ensure your plugin complies with the chosen license terms.